mluning4669/2D-Side-Scroller/2D-side-scroller-roadmap.md

-	make pigs able to damage other pigs after being knocked back - DONE make knocked back pigs able to knock other pigs - DONE refactor pigs damaging other pigs - DONE
+	make pigs able to damage other pigs after being knocked back - DONE make knocked back pigs able to knock other pigs - DONE refactor pigs damaging other pigs - DONE add "Damage" and "Heal" methods to PlayerHealth and EnemyHealth